607mark/push_swap/README.md

 # push_swap Project

-This repository contains my implementation to a fun and challenging sorting algorithm problem.
+This repository contains my implementation of a fun and challenging sorting algorithm problem.
 The goal is to sort a list of numbers using a limited set of operations on two stacks.

 ## What's This About?